 There is a wide variety of monsters and visuals in this game.
 Some only come out when it is night.
 Yes, the day goes on a day/night cycle, I believe the length of a cycle is about 40 minutes to an hour, and there is plenty to do regardless of the time of day.

-Audio in this game is pretty good.
-You get to pick the voice of your character when they attack, and you get to choose what they look like, facial expressions, eyes, skin color, gender, etc. Music is pretty wonderful.
-When it turns night in your game, you have night-time music, plus different music and sound effects for each town, and even when you are fighting a particularly hard bounty.
+The audio in this game is pretty good.
+You get to pick the voice of your character when they attack, and you get to choose what they look like, facial expressions, eyes, skin color, gender, etc. The music is pretty wonderful.
+When it turns to night in your game, you have night-time music, plus different music and sound effects for each town, and even when you are fighting a particularly hard bounty.
 Even if it is a Tree or a Rock.
-Graphics on this game are pretty childish, but they are not bad.
-They do appear a lot like Tales of Pirates, or Chantelise.
+The graphics on this game are pretty childish, but they are not bad.
+They do appear a lot like Tales of Pirates or Chantelise.

 You also get StreetPasses in this game.
 If you get a StreetPass by someone else who owns Fantasy Life, you will be able to find them standing around town.
 If you talk to them often, your friendship level will rise.
 And when it gets up to 100%, you are able to get an item, so long as that person selected an item to be given.
 Some people give crappy items, while others give very valuable and highly rare items.
 I guess it depends on how generous the person is.
 You don't lose an item by giving it up, so I don't know why you wouldn't.